 Strategy #7: Time is of the Essence

 When it comes to scheduling, it’s more than just forecasting volume a publishing a schedule.
-It also means managing everyone’s “time”.
-This can be categorized into three areas: Agent Time, Supervisor Time and Adherence.
+It also means managing everyone’s “time.”
+Consider these three areas: Agent Time, Supervisor Time and Adherence.

-Agent Time: Employees should know what to do when your center in experience a “higher than normal” contact load.
-Whether you provide dashboards where queue stats are displayed on monitors or projectors, a “red light/green light” approach, employees should know what the expectation is during these times.
+Agent Time: Employees should know what to do when your center is experiencing a “higher than normal” contact load.
+Whether you provide dashboards and display queue stats on monitors or use a “red light/green light” approach, employees should know what the expectation is during these times.
 Should they hold off going to break for a few minutes, or what for a schedule adjustment from the WFM Team?
-If high queues and low service level is a continuing problem, this approach won’t work.
+If long queues and low service level is a continuing problem, this approach won’t work.
 It will only add additional stress on your employee that may result in longer and more frequent breaks.

-Supervisor Time: What is expected of your Supervisors and Leads during high volume times?
+Supervisor Time: What do you expect of your Supervisors and Leads during high volume times?
 Consider this: Should they log in to the phones and help answer customer calls or should they walk the floor and be available to answer questions quickly for your staff.
 Ask them what they think.
 By getting them involved in the scheduling processes, they will be your champion during these stressful moments.

 Adherence: Set an adherence goal for your employees.
-This means properly setting the expectation about how much “wiggle” room someone has in doing exactly what they are scheduled to do.
-Reality is…it is next to impossible to go to break, lunch, training, meeting, on time every single day I work.
+This means appropriately setting the expectation about how much “wiggle” room someone has in doing exactly what they are scheduled to do.
+In reality, it is next to impossible to go to break, lunch, training, or meetings, on time every single day.
 Calls tend to go longer than expected, or a call just before it is time to leave for the day, so setting a realistic goal is important.
 An ideal goal is 90-95%.
-Determine when “exceptions” to employee adherence will be made.
-If you override too many, the goal doesn’t matter.
+Determine when to make “exceptions” to employee adherence.
+But remember, if you override too many, the goal doesn’t matter.

 Strategy #8: Make it Count